Sharaal/screeps.com/develop/README.md

   - harvest if there is no more energy in the source

 - transferEnergyStorage: Search the next storage with store capacity available, move to it and transfer energy
   - next if there is no more capacity in a storage available
   - harvest if energy of creep is empty
+  - opts.range if only storage in a specific range should be used

 - transferStructure: Search the next structure (spawn/extension > tower)
   with capacity available, move to it and transfer energy